What You Need To Know About Separation in Ontario

 - Responsibility for debts

 The law does not require a separation agreement for you and your spouse to live separate and apart.
-However, failing to resolve financial and family issues through a negotiated separation agreement leaves them to the court when disputes arise or when one of the parties begins divorce proceedings.
+However, failing to resolve financial and family issues through a negotiated separation agreement is risky.
+It leaves the decisions to the court when disputes arise or when one of the parties begins divorce proceedings.

-Moving out of the home you and your spouse lived in while together as part of a separation does not jeopardize your right to share in marital property.
-You should speak with a lawyer experienced in separation and family law to learn more about separation, moving out of the home and other issues pertaining to living apart from your spouse.
+Afraid of moving out of the home you and your spouse lived in while together?
+This might happen as part of a separation.
+It does not jeopardize your right to share in marital property.
+You should speak with a lawyer experienced in separation and family law.
+This will help you learn more about separation.
+You can learn about moving out of the home and other issues pertaining to living apart from your spouse.